BLE-LTER/ble-handbook/handbook.md

 2. [ble-lter-pi@utlists.utexas.edu](ble-lter-pi@utlists.utexas.edu)

 Includes all PIs and Tim, who admins the list.
 Others can post messages to the list after moderation from an admin but would not see regular conversations.
-This is at the request of Ken and Jim so that potentially confidential messages do not circulate outside of PIs.
+This is at the request of Ken Dunton and Jim McClelland so that potentially confidential messages do not circulate outside of PIs.

 3. [ble-lter-student@utlists.utexas.edu](ble-lter-student@utlists.utexas.edu)